DHRI-Curriculum/intro-python-workshop/lessons.md

 ## Challenge

 1. As with our library app, this positive saying generator could be improved by making it so the program doesn't have to run again every time to get new output.
 Add a while loop for the final version.
-Remember to include a `break` statement or use `control-c` to get out of the loop!
-Read more [on while loops here](https://www.w3schools.com/python/python_while_loops.asp).
+Remember to include a `break` statement or use <kbd>control</kbd> + <kbd>c</kbd> to get out of the loop!
+Read more [about while loops here](https://www.w3schools.com/python/python_while_loops.asp).

 2. The real point of this section is to learn `import`, which is where Python really starts to get interesting.
 Python comes with many libraries (importable collections of code), written by others that can be pulled into your program, allowing you to use that functionality.
 In this challenge, do a little research on Python libraries that might solve a problem for you or address a domain that you're interested in.

-Think of something you're interested in doing (statistics, text analysis, web scraping, quantitative analysis, processing Excel/PDF/image files) and search google "*thing you are interested in* python library".
+Think of something you're interested in doing (statistics, text analysis, web scraping, quantitative analysis, processing Excel/PDF/image files) and search google "<_thing you are interested in_> python library".
 You're almost certain to find some useful results.
 For example, if you wanted to find Python libraries for dealing with cleaning up HTML files, you might search one of these:

 > working with html python library